+Yet, as autonomous mobile robots spread, new technological problems appear, shedding more light on the difficulties in developing secure and a dependable intelligent motion system that can cooperate with people and complicated environments that contain dynamic and static obstacles.
 It is difficult to maintain autonomy in such a dynamic, and unstructured environment.
 The following presents the most challenging areas: i) reliable obstacle detection and forecasting in an unstructured environment, ii) examination of obstacles' uncertainty and parametric representation, and iii) algorithm of motion planning for dynamic obstacle trajectories in real-time.

-Planning and control problems are frequently dealt separately in the literature using multi-layer schemes [8-13].
+In addition to the unique tasks that each mobile robot is intended for [1]-[7], dynamic control problems and path planning are critical when autonomous navigation is being considered.
+Planning and control problems are frequently dealt separately in the literature using multi-layer schemes [8]-[13].
 If the connection between the layers is not handled properly in certain circumstances, the total output might show performance degradation.
-Control systems in particular frequently assume that the intended reference is attainable, though this hypothesis may not be accurate if the reference is specified in spite of the system's inherent dynamics limitations and operational constraints.
+Control systems in particular frequently assume that the intended reference is attainable, though this hypothesis may not be accurate if the reference is specified despite the system's inherent dynamics limitations and operational constraints.
 Thus, it is crucial to research methods that take control and planning problems into account in a single, colligated scheme.